Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 - Use regex filters to refine commit analysis
 - Upload a config file to map multiple contributor emails to one student
 - Generate AI summaries using Gemini
-- Export grading data to CSV for upload to Moodle or your LMS
+- Export scaled grading data to CSV for upload to Monash Moodle

 ---